-CS: Introduction in Python emphasizes students applying and exploring the information presented.
+Our Intro to Python computer science course content emphasizes students applying and exploring the information presented.
 To provide a thorough introduction to Python programming, a code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.

 There are a wide variety of questions - all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt harder and harder problems.
 Auto-graded assessments also include five coding exercises at the end of each module, where students are evaluated on the code they write.

-CS: Introduction in Python reflects the need for computer science education to meet students where they are.
+This Python intro course material reflects the need for computer science education to meet students where they are.
 Like any specialized community, computer science has its own jargon.
 The formal teaching of computer science should not burden students with the assumption that they are fluent in this special language.